NLastya/NLastya/README.md

 __About me:__
-Good Day, I,m Nastya, node.js fullstack-developer.
+Good Day, I,m Nastya, node.js fullstack-developer, most of time I work with node.js scripts for collecting metrics, frontend on React v18-19, and python's backend.

 __Languages and Tools:__